regorxxx/foobar2000-Framework-SMP.github.io/docs/scripts/menu-framework-smp.md

 ![Menu Framework old 1](../images/mf_2.png)
 ![Menu Framework old 2](../images/mf_3.png)

+### Features
 - Creates menus on demand on panels without needing to create specific methods for every script, calculate IDs, etc.
 - Menus are pushed to a list and created automatically on demand, linking the entries to their idx without needing a 'switch' block or leaving holes to ensure idx get enough numbers to expand the script.